geminilabs/site-reviews-v2/readme.txt

 14. Add-Ons are being built to extend the functionality on the Site Reviews plugin

 == Changelog ==

+= 2.16.4 (2018-08-21) =
+- Added defer/async attributes the the polyfill.io script (the polyfill.io script is used to add browser support for Internet Explorer 9 and 10).
+- Added documentation on how to disable the polyfill.io script if it is not needed.

 = 2.16.3 (2018-08-06) =
 - Fixed compatibility for WordPress 4.0-4.6